Location: Mary S. Young Park, West Linn, OR

 Always a popular event, this Memorial Day classic is held at beautiful Mary S. Young Park in West Linn, Oregon.
-This accurate and scenic 10K is an excellent event for runners or walkers.
-The event serves as the ORRC Masters Championships.
+This scenic 10K is an excellent event for runners or walkers.

 This event is the fourth of seven 10K events in the ORRC 10K series.
 For more information about the series, please click here.